-A student at The Georgia Institute of Technology studying Computer Science, Matthew is a member of RoboJackets in addition to the Planning Committee.
+A alumnus of The Georgia Institute of Technology with a degree in Computer Science, Matthew is a member of RoboJackets in addition to the Planning Committee.

-Drew is a 4th year Mechanical Engineering student at Georgia Tech.
-He is earning a concentration study in Automation and Robotic Systems.
+Drew recently graduated with a degree in Mechanical Engineering from Georgia Tech.
+His concentration study was Automation and Robotic Systems.
 Originally from Indiana, Drew is an Alumnus of FRC team 1024 the Kil-A-Bytes.
 With over 8 years of robotics competition experience as a student, he now volunteers with BEST Robotics and FRC events in Georgia.